popatre/nc-news/README.md

 Fork or clone the repository to you local machine: https://github.com/popatre/nc-news

-Inside this directory, install the decessary npm packages by running the following code:
+Inside this directory, install the necessary npm packages by running the following code:

         $ npm install